 “I’ve been working on Texas transportation coverage for 15 years,” stated Jay Blazek Crossley, govt director of Farm & City, a nonprofit spearheading an avenue safety campaign referred to as Vision Zero Texas.
 “I am bowled over and confused about the development we are making.”

-He said he’s hopeful the fee will adopt a 0-loss of life goal at its assembly next month.
+He said he’s hopeful the fee will adopt a 0-loss-of-life goal at its assembly next month.

-“If you examine just kids who are on foot and cycling, more children are hurt or killed on 30-mile-an-hour streets than every other sort of avenue,” stated Blazek Crossley.
+“If you examine just kids who are on foot and cycling, more children are hurt or killed on 30-mile-an-hour streets than on every other sort of avenue,” stated Blazek Crossley.

 The bill, which has bipartisan support, has made it out of committee.
 It’s nevertheless waiting to get on the agenda for debate and a vote within the full House of Representatives.